 - Often needing a drink to relax or feel better

-- “Blacking out” or losing of memory of the events after drinking
+- “Blacking out” or loss of memory of the events after drinking

 - Losing the ability to control the number of drinks consumed